gyrusdentatus/robopages-cli/README.md

 ## Usage

-This python package includes a CLI for creating and converting robopages and a library for using it as an SDK.
+This project includes a CLI for creating and viewing robopages and can be used as a python library or as a REST API.

 ### CLI